Parent Carer support

 Advice and support for Parent Carers and how to request an assessment.

-Parent carers provide support to their children.
+Parent carers provide ongoing, substantial support and care to a child or young person.
 This includes grown up children who could not manage without help due to:

 • illness